spacemeshos/gpu-post/README.md

 ## Community Benchmarks

 > Disclaimer: these are community submitted benchmarks which haven't been verified.
 Your milage may vary.
+The library is also likely to have bugs, is in alpha quality and the gpu-post algorithm is likely to change before the release of the Spacemesh 0.2 testnet.

 ```bash
 gpu-setup-test -b -n 2000000